Pistachio Cream Recipe: How to Make This Dreamy Dessert Spread at Home

 It’s all about fat content and texture.
 Pistachios have a naturally buttery composition, which gives the cream its silky feel.
 Add in a touch of sugar and optional milk or cream, and it melts on your tongue, not just spreads.

-Ingredients Needed for Pistachio Cream
+Ingredients for Pistachio Cream

 Here’s what you’ll need:

-• 1 cup raw unsalted pistachios
+• 1 cup raw, unsalted pistachios

 • ½ cup sweetened condensed milk

-• 2 tablespoons milk or cream
+• 2 tablespoons milk or cream (optional)

-• 1–2 tablespoons sugar (to taste)
+• 1–2 tablespoons powdered sugar

 • ½ teaspoon vanilla extract (optional)